 This year, I haven't been able to resist making savory berry recipes: first strawberry spaghetti, then cherry-stuffed tenderloin and blueberry-glazed ribs.
 And, in my desire to incorporate blackberries into an entrée, I came up with this recipe for pulled pork sandwiches using a blackberry purée.
 Not only do the ingredients make this dish perfect for the Summer season, but it won't heat up your kitchen because it's cooked over low heat in a slow cooker.
 Over the course of eight hours, blackberries, hot sauce, ketchup, vinegar, and garlic meld together to become a sweet and tangy condiment that not only highlights the pork roast's natural flavor, but is less aggressively syrupy than traditional barbecue sauce.
 If you're interested in the recipe, read more.

-2 cups fresh blackberries or frozen, thawed Makes 4 pulled pork sandwiches.
+- 2 cups fresh blackberries or frozen, thawed

 2 pounds pork butt

 1/4 cup ketchup

 Bread and butter pickles, for serving (optional)

 - Puree blackberries in blender until almost smooth.
 Strain puree; discard solids in sieve.

 - Place blackberry puree and next seven ingredients in a four-quart slow cooker.
 Cook on low for 8 hours.

 - Transfer pork to a plate, and use a fork to shred into fine pieces.